 The drought monitor map, a collaboration of a number of government agencies and the University of Nebraska, lists low-water conditions throughout the country.
 It's updated weekly, so you can follow developing conditions in your area.

-Lawn Care Soil Test
+Lawn Care Soil Testing

 You will be asked to take a number of soil samples from the yard and then combine them.
 A few cups or ounces of this soil will be tested by the extension service.
-You will receive a rundown of the health of the soil, including pH levels, which indicate how acidic or alkaline the soil is as well as the minerals and nutrients the soil contains.
-The report will also list recommendations for correcting any deficiencies in the soil.
+You will receive a rundown of the health of the soil, including pH levels, which indicate how acidic or alkaline the soil is, as well as the minerals and nutrients the soil contains.
+The report will also list recommendations for correcting any deficiencies or excesses in the soil.